Speedwriting: Later versions

-A Spanish-language edition of the Sheff version was published.
+A Spanish-language edition of the Sheff version was published in 1966.
+A Portuguese-language adaptation was published in 1968 by Prof. Plínio Leite, of Niterói (Brazil), who had licensed the exclusive teaching rights for Speedwriting in Brazil and Portugal.
+The Portuguese version was authored by him in collaboration with Prof. José Henrique Robertson Silva.

 Starting in 1974 a variant of Speedwriting called Landmark Shorthand was taught in some American high schools and universities.
 Students generally enjoyed Landmark classes more than symbol-based shorthand because of the "immediate positive feedback ...
 Within minutes, words, phrases and sentences are written readily."

 In the 1980s Joe M. Pullis designed the third major version of Speedwriting which further modified the system's symbols and principles.
 Changes implemented in the Pullis version include the following: